approov/quickstart-android-java-volley/SHAPES-EXAMPLE.md

 If you still don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your account:

 * Ensure that the version of the app you are running is exactly the one you registered with Approov.
 Also, if you are running the app from a debugger then valid tokens are not issued.
 * Look at the [`logcat`](https://developer.android.com/studio/command-line/logcat) output from the device.
-Information about any Approov token fetched or an error is output at the `INFO` level, e.g. `2020-02-10 13:55:55.774 10442-10705/io.approov.shapes I/ApproovInterceptor: Approov Token for shapes.approov.io: {"did":"+uPpGUPeq8bOaPuh+apuGg==","exp":1581342999,"ip":"1.2.3.4","sip":"R-H_vE"}`.
+Information about any Approov token fetched or an error is output at the `DEBUG` level.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity and find out any reason for a failure.
 * Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during initial development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
 * You can use a debugger or emulator and get valid Approov tokens on a specific device by ensuring it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
 As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.

 ## SHAPES APP WITH SECRET PROTECTION

 This section provides an illustration of an alternative option for Approov protection if you are not able to modify the backend to add an Approov Token check.

 Firstly, revert any previous change to `res/values/strings.xml` to using `https://shapes.approov.io/v1/shapes/` that simply checks for an API key.
 The `shapes_api_key` should also be changed to `shapes_api_key_placeholder`, removing the actual API key out of the code:

 ![Shapes V1 Endpoint](readme-images/shapes-v1-endpoint.png)